av-mae-uf/av1tenth-docs/docs/information/code/motordriver.rst

 ROS2, Callbacks and Logic
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The next part of the code is the ROS2 critical code inside a ``__init__`` function.
 This is where you put in the subscriptions to a twist and a subscription for the warning LED's.
-All the ROS2 code is packaged in a ``MotorController`` classThat code is shown below.
+All the ROS2 code is packaged in a ``MotorController`` class.
+That code is shown below.

 .. code-block:: python